Congress Certifies Biden Victory; Trump Pledges 'Orderly Transition' On Jan. 20

 "After this, we're going to walk down — and I'll be there with you — we're going to walk down, we're going to walk down to the Capitol," Trump said earlier Wednesday, "and we're going to cheer on our brave senators and congressmen and women, and we're probably not going to be cheering so much for some of them."

 As the mob drew down on the Capitol, Trump remained largely silent and did not make widespread remarks condemning the violence, or attempts to quell it.
-At one point, he tweeted a short video in which he repeated claims without evidence regarding voter fraud and a stolen election, while saying "we love you" to the mob that had descended on Washington, urging them to go home.
+At one point, he tweeted a short video in which he repeated claims — without evidence — regarding voter fraud and a stolen election, while saying "we love you" to the mob that had descended on Washington and urging them to go home.

 Twitter later demanded that the tweet and video be removed, and the platform temporarily locked the president's account, threatening to permanently suspend it.